BeckyLash/SPTrngTracker/README.md

 # SPTrngTracker
 JavaScript front-end for a SharePoint solution that allows students and trainers to record student training completions and print certificates.
-The solution can work as a front-end for a set of BCS external lists.
+The solution can work as a front-end for a set of BCS external lists or, with some modifictaions, on a set of SharePoint custom lists.

 Record a student's training completion